Guri i Capit

 Guri i Capit (lit.
-'Billy Goat Stone') is a peak of the Morava mountain, located within the park of Bozdovec, in the municipality of Devoll, in southeastern Albania.
+'Billy Goat Stone') is a peak on the Morava Highlands, located within the park of Bozdovec, in the municipality of Devoll, southeastern Albania.
 The peak reaches a height of 1547 m and has been designated a natural monument (cat.
 III).

 Etymology

 Guri i Capit derives its name from a stone monument found in the park that measures approximately 20-25 m in length, 5-10 m in width, and roughly 10 m in height.

-Legend has it that the name was inspired by a goat that fell onto this stone.
+Legend has it that the name was inspired by a goat that fell onto the stone.
 The word capit in the local dialect, referring to the standard "cjapit", is English for billy goat.

 Geology

 The monument is predominantly composed of conglomerates and molasse of the Miocene period.

 Due to variations in erosion and wind effects, it has acquired a captivating shape, resembling a colossal sitting camel.
 As such, it carries significance in the fields of science, education, aesthetics and tourism.